 Through our office and community-based service sites across the area, and with a focus on the needs of the underserved, the Wendt Center is a unique and critical resource for thousands of children, adults and families each year.
 Services are provided on a sliding scale basis according to need, or free under grants for those who qualify.
 Many insurances accepted.

 Individual and Group Therapy are at the heart of our work.
 Our programs range from providing support to adults grieving the loss of a loved one or facing life-threatening illness to highly specialized treatment for children and adults victimized by violence and suffering the consequences of trauma.

 Child & Teen Services offers a holistic set of healing services for children and teens, including Camp Forget-Me-Not/Camp Erin DC, a free, annual, therapeutic grief camp, and our school-based Resilient Scholars program.

-Community Outreach and Crisis Intervention includes community healing events, education/training, and crisis response services.
+Crisis Response includes community healing events, education/training, and crisis response services.

 Training for emerging/existing mental health and other professional service providers, locally and nationally.